 We are different but similar.
 We are all completely human and in this sense identical, and yet we are also not.
 As for the authors of this piece –– one of us is much older, one Arab/Jewish, one Scandinavian/English, one disabled.
 Our home, work, social, sexual, professional, familial, and chosen activities are both similar and different.
 Indeed, we are typical of everyone.
 At best, the essence of this inherent contradiction –– of being both different and the same –– can engender lives characterised by commitment, care, allyship and interdependence.
 How is this?
 In our connection, our love, we have sought to explore this apparent conundrum through our respective work and understand what this means in terms of broader relationships; David principally through a background in law and policy, and Yates mainly through art and culture; but both through relationships.
 Through this, we have sought to explore division, oppression and alternatively unity, and we have discovered much.
 If we were to discuss love and relationships with regard to liberation work, we would do so unapologetically.
-This is because we have noted that even feeling pulled to excuse’ 'excuse' expressions of love in public discourse is itself an example of a form of oppression which implies that liberation cannot be located there, perhaps because structures of oppression fear those alliances (as we will discuss).
-Ultimately, we contend that unity that comes through relationship-building challenges a worldview that says that human flourishing can best be achieved through individual, community and national competitive engagement.
+This is because we have noted that even feeling pulled to 'excuse' expressions of love in public discourse is itself an example of a form of oppression which implies that liberation cannot be located there, perhaps because structures of oppression fear those alliances (as we will discuss).
+Ultimately, we contend that unity that comes through relationship-building to challenge a worldview that says that human flourishing can only best be achieved through individual and national competitive engagement.

 In a particular way, disabled people have long had to consider the meaning of human connection, care and relationships; often because they have been treated not only as less-than-human but critically as dependent, which almost by definition infantilises them and militates against equality and reciprocity in relationships.
 The history of the disability movement in the UK (as in many other countries) is characterised by this struggle –– from the formation of DIG (the Disablement Income Group), UPIAS (the Union of the Physically Impaired Against Segregation), Disability Alliance, BCODP (the British Council of Organisations of Disabled People), People First, BDA (the British Deaf Association) and many others; this movement grew into protests about independent living, “rights not charity", representation in the media (there were many, impactful and successful protests against events like Telethons that objectified disabled people as victims so as to raise money), employment, housing, services, inclusive education, culture and art.
 At heart, they were about reframing relationships (significantly, the disability movement grew to include non-disabled allies –– an example of care, commitment, allyship and interdependence).